jiv-e/preact-widget-boilerplate/README.md

 Some special things to note:

 - App component has it's own folder
-- Container components are inside components index.js file
+- Container components are defined in components index.js file
-- Shared generic components are insided components/_common
+- Shared generic components are in components/_common
 - Sub components are inside the parent component's folder
 - Reducers are collected together in src/reducers.js
 - If you need to dispatch other components actions try to follow [this rule](https://jaysoo.ca/2016/02/28/organizing-redux-application/#rule-2-create-strict-module-boundaries)

-Read these articles if you want to understand the reasoning behind the folder structure.
+Read these articles if you want to understand the reasoning behind this folder structure.

 - https://marmelab.com/blog/2015/12/17/react-directory-structure.html